-How to set up Touch ID or PIN code lock in Dashlane
+How to set up Touch ID, Face ID, or PIN code lock in Dashlane

-With Touch ID or PIN code lock, you can quickly and securely unlock Dashlane and use Dashlane in your browsers without having to type your Master Password.
+With Touch ID, Face ID, or PIN code lock, you can quickly and securely unlock and use Dashlane in your browsers without having to type your Master Password.
 This article explains how to use these simple security features.

-How to enable Touch ID or PIN code lock
+How to enable Touch ID, Face ID, or PIN code lock

-In your iPhone or iPad settings (Touch ID only)
+In your iPhone or iPad settings (Touch ID and Face ID only)

-In order to make Touch ID available in Dashlane, you will first need to enable it in your iPhone or iPad’s device settings.
-If you are not already using Touch ID to unlock your iOS device, the option will not work in Dashlane.
+In order to make Touch ID or Face ID available in Dashlane, you will first need to enable it on your iPhone or iPad’s device settings.
+Please note that Face ID is currently only available for iPhone X. If you are not already using Touch ID or Dace ID to unlock your iOS device, the option will not work in Dashlane.

 To see how to enable Touch ID on your iOS device, please refer to Apple’s official guide by following this link: Use Touch ID on iPhone and iPad.